-1. In a system under national health insurance (NHI), such as in Canada, the government finances health care through general taxes, but the actual care is delivered by private providers.
-In the context of the quad-function model, NHI requires a tighter consolidation of the financing, insurance, and payment functions coordinated by the government.
-Delivery is characterized by detached private arrangements.

-- 2. In a national health system (NHS), such as in Great Britain, in addition to financing a tax-supported NHI program, the government manages the infrastructure for the delivery of medical care.
+- 1. In a system under national health insurance (NHI), such as in Canada, the government finances health care through general taxes, but the actual care is delivered by private providers.
+In the context of the quadfunction model, NHI requires a tighter consolidation of the financing, insurance, and payment functions coordinated by the government.
+Delivery is characterized by detached private arrangements. - 2.
+In a national health system (NHS), such as in Great Britain, in addition to financing a tax-supported NHI program, the government manages the infrastructure for the delivery of medical care.
 Under such a system, the government operates most of the medical institutions.
 Most health care providers, such as physicians, are either government employees or are tightly organized in a publicly managed infrastructure.
 In the context of the quad-function model, NHS requires a tighter consolidation of all four functions. - 3.
 In a socialized health insurance (SHI) system, such as in Germany, government-mandated contributions by employers and employees finance health care.
-Private providers deliver health care services.
-Private not-forprofit insurance companies, called sickness funds, are responsible for collecting the contributions and paying physicians and hospitals (Santerre and Neun 1996).
+Private providers deliver health care.
+Private not-for-profit insurance companies, called sickness funds, are responsible for collecting the contributions and paying physicians and hospitals (Santerre and Neun 1996).
 In a socialized health insurance system, insurance and payment functions are closely integrated, and the financing function is better coordinated with the insurance and payment functions than in the United States.
 Delivery is characterized by independent private arrangements.
 The government exercises overall control.

-In the remainder of this text, the terms "national health care program" and "national health insurance" are used generically and interchangeably to refer to any type of government-supported universal health insurance program.
-Following is a brief discussion of health care delivery in T selected countries from various parts of the world to illustrate the application of the three models discussed and to provide a sample of the variety of health care systems in the world.
+In the remainder of this book, the terms "national health care program" and "national health insurance" are used generically and interchangeably to refer to any type of government-supported universal health insurance program.
+Table 1-3 presents selected features of the national health care programs in Canada, Germany, and Great Britain compared to the United States.
+Following is a brief discussion of health care delivery in selected countries from various parts of the world, to illustrate the application of the three models discussed and to provide a sample of the variety of health care systems in the world.